Skip to content

 Frequently Asked Questions

-1. How to apply for net 30 accounts
+How do I apply for net 30 accounts?

-Net 30 means you have 30 days to pay the invoice from the invoice date.
+Net 30 means you have 30 calendar days from the invoice date to pay the full amount.
+The clock starts when the invoice is issued, not when the product is delivered.
 Missing payments can hurt your business credit, so it's in your business's best interest to comply with the 30-day timeframe.
+Some vendors also offer early payment discounts—like 2/10 Net 30—where you save a percentage by paying within 10 days.

 Latest Articles